ozerdur/argocdsamples/readMe.md

         In order for ArgoCD to use a credential template for any give repository:
             - The URL configured for a credential template must match a prefix for the repository URL
             - The repository must either not be configured at all, ir if configured, must not contain any credential information

+## Sync
+    Prune deletes unused resources when syncing
+    Self Heal syncs the application after kubectl changes argocd.argoproj.io/sync-options: Prune=false prevents deletion of the resource even if deleted in Git argocd.argoproj.io/sync-options: Validate=false prevents validation of the resource when applying argocd.argoproj.io/sync-options: Prune=Last prunes last if he application is pruned argocd.argoproj.io/sync-options: Replace=true recreates the resource during the sync operation instead of apply with selective-sync only changed resource are recreated Waves can be used to order deployment of resources in asc order argocd.argoproj.io/sync-wave: "0"

+## Tracking Strategies
+    Repo
+        - Tag
+        - Commit Sha (static)
+        - Head
+        - Branch

+    Helm
+        - Specific Version
+        - Range Version
+        - Latest Version